Contemporary vs modern dance

 Emerging in the early 20th century, modern dance marked a departure from the stringent conventions of classical ballet.
 Modern dance pioneers such as Isadora Duncan and Martha Graham sought to break away from traditional ballet forms, laying the foundation for modern dance techniques and inspiring subsequent styles.

 Contemporary dance emerged in the mid-20th century, incorporating elements from multiple styles, including ballet, jazz, and hip-hop.
-It distinguishes itself from modern dance by placing greater emphasis on seamless flow, spontaneous improvisation, and integrating body-mind awareness.
-This constantly evolving form breaks away from set boundaries to include various practices, such as yoga and martial arts techniques.
+It distinguishes itself from modern dance by emphasizing seamless flow, spontaneous improvisation, and integrating body-mind awareness.
+This constantly evolving form breaks from set boundaries to include various practices, such as yoga and martial arts techniques.

-For novices weighing their options between these two forms of expression—contemporary or modern—decisions are often guided by a preference for certain styles of movement, as well as personal physical strengths.
+For novices weighing their options between these two forms of expression—contemporary or modern—decisions are often guided by a preference for certain styles of movement and personal physical strengths.

 Introduction

-Discerning the distinct differences between modern and contemporary dance can be perplexing without understanding their respective histories and technical nuances.
-These styles both serve as conduits for dancers to convey emotions and narratives, yet they have distinct differences, and each has its unique methods of doing so.
+Discerning modern and contemporary dance differences can be perplexing without understanding their respective histories and technical nuances.
+These styles both serve as conduits for dancers to convey emotions and narratives, yet they have distinct differences, and each has unique methods of doing so.

 Originating as a rebellion against classical ballet, modern dance presents an organized but deeply expressive art form that frequently explores themes from myths and folklore.
 Post-modern dance, influenced by figures like Merce Cunningham, further challenged traditional norms and integrated various influences into the movement.